 After breakfast we head up to Dingbuche.
 On the way the majestic Amadablam over shadows our day.
 On the way we meet a little Sherpa village called Pangbuche continue to Dingbuche for overnight.

 We continue up the wide valley beneath the impressive peaks of Cholatse and Tawache on the left.
 We then turn right and climb more steeply towards the foot of the Khumbu Glacier.At the top of this climb there are many stone cairns, built as memorials to the many Sherpas who have died while climbing Mt Everest.
 The path then climbs gently along the glacier, to eventually reach the cluster of houses at Lobuche.
 Overnight.

-we continue to follow the river and, after crossing it, climb back up through birch and rhododendron forest to Tengboche.
+we continue to follow the river and, after crossing it, climb back up through birch and rhododendron forest to Khumjung.
 Overnight.

-From Tengboche we descend to the bridge over the Dudh Kosi at Phunki where there are water driven prayer wheels, then climb and contour around the hillside to Namche.
+From Phakding the trail descends steeply to the village of Jorsale.
+Passing the villages of Phakding (2640m) From Khumjung we descend to the bridge over the Dudh Kosi at Phunki where there are water driven prayer wheels, then climb and contour around the hillside to Phakding.
 Overnight.